 Traditional olive farm

-After spending the night in Split, we will drive to Bosnia and Herzegovina, the third Balkan country on our list.
-Our goal will be Mostar, a city famous for its Turkish influences that date back to the Ottoman Empire, and its incredible stone bridge that connects the two parts of this glorious city built around the Neretva River.
+After spending the night in Split, you will drive to Bosnia and Herzegovina, the third Balkan country on your list.
+The goal will be Mostar, a city famous for its Turkish influences that date back to the Ottoman Empire, and its incredible stone bridge that connects the two parts of this glorious city built around the Neretva River.

-We will walk through Mostar to take in some of its best sights and then commence on our food tour.
+You will walk through Mostar to take in some of its best sights and then commence on the food tour.
 This experience will be a great introduction to the multiculturalism of Balkan cuisine, with some classic Balkan meat dishes like “čevapi”, and the strong Ottoman influences that are a consequence of the Turkish invasions.
-These influences are present everywhere, with the popular “burek” savoury pastry and Turkish coffee as just two examples.
+These influences are present everywhere, with the popular “burek” savory pastry and Turkish coffee as just two examples.